acidanthera/OpenCorePkg/Staging/EnableGop/README.md

 ## Releases

 EnableGop version (OpenCore version)

+### 1.4 (0.9.3)
+ - Incorporates recent updates to OpenCore console control code, but no difference in behaviour compared to version 1.3 is expect on any supported systems.

 ### 1.3 (0.9.2)
  - Included fix to GopBurstMode for non-standard frame buffer information on AMD Radeon HD 7970 and similar
  - Applied GopBurstMode even on natively supported cards, as it can provide a noticable speed up